Mushroom and sausage pasta is an easy weeknight dinner, but it tastes like you slaved over the recipe. It’s creamy, rich, and pure comfort food.

-You must make this pasta.
+You must make this mushroom and sausage pasta dinner.
 Like today.
-Maybe you could wait until tomorrow but definately do not wait much longer than that.
-I’m tellin you it is comfort in a bowl.
-How could it not be with italian sausage, loads of crimini mushrooms, half and half, sour cream and cream cheese.
+Maybe you could wait until tomorrow, but definitely do not wait much longer than that.
+I’m tellin’ you, it is comfort in a bowl.
+How could it not be with Italian sausage, loads of Crimini mushrooms, half and half, sour cream and cream cheese?!
 Hey I said it was comfort in a bowl, not a diet in a bowl.

-Speaking of pasta, I chose to use some fusilli because it’s what I had in the pantry.
-But you could use any kind of short pasta that you like.
+Speaking of pasta, I chose to use some fusilli, because it’s what I had in the pantry.
+But you can use any kind of short pasta that you like.
 I think it would be good with penne, ziti or even elbow macaroni.
 Or you could just eat the sauce with a spoon.
 I don’t judge.

 Cook pasta according to package directions.

 Meanwhile while pasta is cooking, brown Italian sausage in a pan over medium heat.
 Once browned transfer to a plate.

 In the same pan that you cooked the sausage in add two tablespoons of olive oil and heat over medium heat.
 Stir in mushrooms, shallots and garlic.
 Cook 5 minutes or until mushrooms are softened and brown.

 Pour in wine and mushroom broth allow to cook for 5 minutes.
 Scrape any brown bits that have stuck to the bottom of the pan.
 Return sausage to the pan.

 Stir one tablespoon of the hot broth into the half and half to temper it.